infusionsoft/keap-sdk/sdks/v2/typescript/LeadSourceRecurringExpensesApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **listExpensesIncurredFromLeadSourceRecurringExpenseUsingGET**
+# **listExpensesIncurredFromLeadSourceRecurringExpense**
-> ListLeadSourceExpensesResponse listExpensesIncurredFromLeadSourceRecurringExpenseUsingGET()
+> ListLeadSourceExpensesResponse listExpensesIncurredFromLeadSourceRecurringExpense()

 Retrieves a list of expenses incurred from a recurring expense